All Episodes

 It's the so-called surge.

-We're going into the Iranian or the uh the the Pakistan Afghanistan border, we're gonna root out the Taliban.
+We're going into the Iranian or the Pakistan-Afghanistan border.

 I thought we had the strategy.

-Oh no, it's probably not working if a commander needs more troops.
+Oh, no, it's probably not working if a commander needs more troops.

-Well, we're not gonna send more troops.
+Well, we're not going to send more troops.

-He doesn't want to be Pelosi mad, and he doesn't want to make the fringe kooks on the blogs mad.
+And he doesn't want to make the fringe kooks on the blogs mad.

 He needs them for his domestic agenda.